docupotamus/docupotamus/site/docs/themes/theme-common.md

 ### Integrate a New Add-On

 <TaskList>
-- Prepare how you'll define your `TabConfig`.
+- [Prerequisite] Think about how you'll define your `TabConfig`.
 </TaskList>

 #### Prepare a `TabConfig`

 :::info Glossary
 We refer to the controller as the _Toolbar_, the content for each integrated add-on as a _Tab_, and the tabs container as the _Workbench_.
 :::

+Think about how you'll define your `TabConfig`.
+This makes sure all the required pieces are available for the following steps.

 ```tsx
 interface TabConfig {